 - Start waiting room (co-hosts can place participants in the waiting room or admit/remove participants from the waiting room)

 - Create, launch or participate in a poll.

 For added security features, click on Security at the bottom of the screen.
-The security icon in the meeting controls allows you as the host or the assigned co-host of a meeting to enable or disable options during a meeting to secure the meeting and minimize disruption during the meeting.
+The security icon in the meeting controls allows you, as the host or the assigned co-host of a meeting, to enable or disable options during a meeting to secure the session and minimise disruption during the meeting.